espressif/esp-faq/docs/en/application-solution/esp-matter.rst

 Which ESP modules can be connected to Matter?
 ----------------------------------------------------------------------------------

-  - Please refer to `Espressif Matter Platforms <https://docs.espressif.com/projects/esp-matter/en/main/esp32/introduction.html#espressif-matter-platforms>`_.
+  - Please refer to the `Espressif Matter Platform <https://docs.espressif.com/projects/esp-matter/en/latest/esp32/introduction.html#espressif-matter-platforms>`_.

 ------------------